danvyle/week-2-project/README.md

 On their user profile, users can see how many likes and favorites their recipes have gotten, change their password, or create a shopping list for all their favorited recipes.

 Users can search for recipes or find inspiration looking for recipes that are the most favorited on the site.

+Special thanks and credit to logomakr.com to allow us to design our logo.